cbdooper/ELK/README.md

   - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat collects log files from the machine, which allows the user to parse through different system logs.
-- Filebeat collects log files from the machine, which allows the user to parse through
+- Metricbeat records statistics and metrics such as CPU usage, memory usage, and diskspace.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: